ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

     <script src="https://eba.ibm.com/static/assistant.js" defer></script>
 </head>
 ```
-With these few lines of code in your host application, Watson Assistant will be up and running.
+With these few lines of code in your host application, EBA will be up and running.

-As mentioned above, you can pass in the following fields to customize Watson Assistant either via optional global object `IBM_EBA_CONFIG` or during the call to `IBM_EBA.setup`, viz.
+As mentioned above, you can pass in the following fields to customize EBA either via optional global object `IBM_EBA_CONFIG` or during the call to `IBM_EBA.setup`, viz.

 * `access_token` –– JWT access token, check Settings tab in Lab for more details.
 * `agent_name` –– replaces Watson as the name to whatever is supplied.
-* `agent_voice` –– tunes Watson Assistant's voice.
+* `agent_voice` –– tunes EBA's voice.
 Check [the list of voices](./Voices.md) supported by Watson Assistant.
-* `user_first_name`, `user_last_name`, `user_full_name` –– makes Watson Assistant aware about current user so it will use personalization in answers.
+* `user_first_name`, `user_last_name`, `user_full_name` –– makes EBA aware about current user so it will use personalization in answers.
 * `user_locale`, `user_language` –– defines cultural settings which are used to detect and format numbers, dates and currencies in conversation flow.
 * `user_time_zone` –– defines user time zone which will be used for operations with local dates.
 * `disable_button` –– disables floating button control when set to true, enables floating button control when set to false.